Archive for category Subject: Printmaking

 Practical Mixed-Media Printmaking Techniques || Sarah Riley

-Posted by henry in Author: Sarah Riley, Medium: Printmaking, Publisher: A&C Black, Subject: Printmaking on January 25, 2012
+Posted by Henry in Author: Sarah Riley, Medium: Printmaking, Publisher: A&C Black, Subject: Printmaking on Jan 25, 2012

 Black’s have always had a strong line in books on printmaking and this welcome addition looks at ways of working with a variety of low-cost materials.